Roger Dubuis career started in a typical watchmaker's fashion - learning his craft at large manufactures, including Patek Philippe

 version of the same, except the Roger Dubuis

 The design is that of a two-register chronograph, with an off-white, lacquer dial.
-It’s painted with black, stylised fonts and red minute markers, which add a nice contrast against the dial.
-The minute and hour hands are faceted rose gold, with blued chronograph, 30-minute counter and skeletonised date hands.
+It’s painted with blue, stylised Arabic numerals and blue minute markers, which add a nice contrast against the off-white dial.
+The minute and hour hands are skeletonised white-gold, with blued-steel chronograph, 30-minute counter and skeletonised date hands.
 Two ‘arcs’ are visible on the dial at 3 and 9 o’clock, showing the day and date, respectively.
-The month and leap year indicators are visible at 12 o'clock are separated into quarters to indicate the leap year cycle.
-The 37mm square case is very distinct, with its polished, stepped concave bezel and brushed concave lugs.
+The month and leap year indicators are visible at 12 o'clock.
+The case is very distinct, with its polished, stepped concave bezel and brushed concave lugs.
 The three-piece case construction gives the watch a noticeable presence on the wrist, sized at 40mm.

 The watch is powered by the Cal.
 RD 5632

 ), bearing the Seal of Geneva

 .
 The complexity of the movement is revealed through an engraved sapphire case-back, featuring a 25 jewel, straight-line lever escapement, a monometallic balance adjusted to 5 positions, a self-compensating Breguet